History of Europe: Era of the French Revolution

 French intervention in the American Revolutionary War had nearly bankrupted the state.
 After repeated failed attempts at financial reform, King Louis XVI had to convene the Estates-General, a representative body of the country made up of three estates: the clergy, the nobility, and the commoners.
-The third estate, joined by members of the other two, declared itself to be a National Assembly and swore an oath not to dissolve until France had a constitution and created, in July, the National Constituent Assembly.
+The third estate, joined by members of the other two, declared itself to be a National Assembly and created, in July, the National Constituent Assembly.
 At the same time the people of Paris revolted, famously storming the Bastille prison on 14 July 1789.

 At the time the assembly wanted to create a constitutional monarchy, and over the following two years passed various laws including the Declaration of the Rights of Man and of the Citizen, the abolition of feudalism, and a fundamental change in the relationship between France and Rome.
 At first the king agreed with these changes and enjoyed reasonable popularity with the people.
 As anti-royalism increased along with threat of foreign invasion, the king tried to flee and join France's enemies.
 He was captured and on 21 January 1793, having been convicted of treason, he was guillotined.

 On 20 September 1792 the National Convention abolished the monarchy and declared France a republic.
-Due to the emergency of war, the National Convention created the Committee of Public Safety, controlled by Maximilien de Robespierre of the Jacobin Club, to act as the country's executive.
-Under Robespierre, the committee initiated the Reign of Terror, during which up to 40,000 people were executed in Paris, mainly nobles and those convicted by the Revolutionary Tribunal, often on the flimsiest of evidence.
-Internal tensions at Paris drove the Committee towards increasing assertions of radicalism and increasing suspicions, fueling new terror: A few months into this phase, more and more prominent revolutionaries were being sent to the guillotine by Robespierre and his faction, for example Madame Roland and Georges Danton.
+Due to the emergency of war, the National Convention created the Committee of Public Safety to act as the country's executive.
+Under Maximilien de Robespierre, the committee initiated the Reign of Terror, during which up to 40,000 people were executed in Paris, mainly nobles and those convicted by the Revolutionary Tribunal, often on the flimsiest of evidence.
+Internal tensions at Paris drove the Committee towards increasing assertions of radicalism and increasing suspicions.
+A few months into this phase, more and more prominent revolutionaries were being sent to the guillotine by Robespierre and his faction, for example Madame Roland and Georges Danton.
 Elsewhere in the country, counter-revolutionary insurrections were brutally suppressed.
 The regime was overthrown in the coup of 9 Thermidor (27 July 1794) and Robespierre was executed.
 The regime which followed ended the Terror and relaxed Robespierre's more extreme policies.